Our Five Days In Myrtle Beach, South Carolina

 River City Cafe

-We started our day with lunch at River City Cafe’s Barefoot Landing location.
+We started our day in with lunch at River City Cafe’s Barefoot Landing location.
 We had some killer burgers and enjoyed sitting outside on the patio.
 If you are a sweet tea drinker, River City Cafe’s is awesome!
-So far our five days in Myrtle Beach is sounding pretty tasty, right?

 La Belle Amie Vineyard